 Eneti Inc. Announces the Sale of Ultramax Vessels

 MONACO, Feb.
-11, 2021 (GLOBE NEWSWIRE) -- Eneti Inc. (NYSE: NETI) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI
+16, 2021 (GLOBE NEWSWIRE) -- Eneti Inc. (NYSE: NETI) (the “Company”) announced today that the Company has entered into agreements with unaffiliated third parties to sell the SBI

 About Eneti Inc.